rifmj/protofolio/docs/guides/messages.md

-# Messages Guide
+# Messages Guide 💬

 Messages are the core building blocks of your AsyncAPI specification.
 This guide covers how to define and configure message types.
+Let's dive in! 🚀

-## Basic Message Definition
+## Basic Message Definition 🎯

-A message type must implement `Serialize`, `Deserialize`, and `JsonSchema`:
+A message type must implement `Serialize`, `Deserialize`, and `JsonSchema` - easy peasy! ✨

 ```rust
 use protofolio_derive::AsyncApiMessage;